zfjohnson/Movie-Mindread/README.md

 ```bash
 python manage.py fetch_imdb_data
 ```
+Note: Due to a current issue with the cinemagoerpackage itself, only the top 25 movies are able to be loaded.
 ## Configuration

 1. Create a `.env` file in the root directory with the following variables: